-Opened in 1989, Courtney Hall houses 461 sophomore, junior and senior students in double, triple, and quad style rooms.
+Opened in 1989, Courtney Hall houses 461 first year, sophomore, junior and senior students in double, triple, and quad style rooms.
 There are also a limited number of premium single rooms.
 The laundry room is located on the West side of the first floor and includes several high efficiency washers and dryers (only high efficiency detergent should be used in the washers).
 Vending machines are located on all floors.

 Courtney Hall is the largest campus residence in terms of size and occupancy.
 Courtney is also notable among our campus buildings for having a pitched (not flat) roof.